qlik-oss/gopherciser/docs/README.md

 #### Using script overrides

 Script overrides overrides a value pointed to by a path to its key.
-If the key doesn't exist in the script there will be a not found error, even if it's a valid value according to config.
+If the key doesn't exist in the script there will an error, even if it's a valid value according to config.

 The syntax is path/to/key=value.
 A common thing to override would be the settings of the simple scheduler.